nasa/cumulus-orca/tasks/request_from_archive/API.md

 def handler(event: Dict[str, Any], context)
 ```

 Lambda handler.
-Initiates a restore_object request from glacier for each file of a granule.
+Initiates a restore_object request from archive for each file of a granule.
 Note that this function is set up to accept a list of granules, (because Cumulus sends a list),
 but at this time, only 1 granule will be accepted.
 This is due to the error handling.
 If the restore request for any file for a